kryoz/llama-strix-halo/README.md

 ```

 Next script will configure llama.cpp to load models dynamically which were found at dir `~/models`.

 I tuned params to handle at agents workflow as fast as it can be.

-`numactl --cpunodebind=0 --membind=0 ` - binds to CPU CCD 0 and `-tb 6` specifies use all threads on that CCD.
+`numactl --cpunodebind=0 --membind=0 ` - binds to CPU CCD 0 (to use all threads on that CCD and its L2 Cache).
-"Threads batch" is for prompt processing.
-It utilizes CPU.

 Note!
 You must install it manually **in the container**:
 ```